 A CSV file will list the districts or communities you made along with their assignment according to the building blocks used (precincts, block groups, etc.).
 It does not include additional data or unassigned building blocks.
 A CSV is the smallest file generated.
 It can be joined to a shapefile for the same locality with the same building blocks in mapping software or python.

-This is on track to be added in March.
 A GeoJSON can be used in desktop mapping software (e.g., QGIS and ArcGIS), python, and other redistricting programs.

 In Communities mode, when you download a GeoJSON, the zipped folder will contain one file for the painted areas (made from precincts, block groups, etc.) and a separate file that contains the landmarks or points of interest marked in the map.